jimmyz/jimmyz.github.io/_posts/2019-05-15-whats-in-it-for-me.md

 - Does the benefit achieved on both sides outweigh the risks?
 - Do both parties share similar values?
 - Is the other party a trustworthy organization?
-- How will this partnership affect other existing or potential partnerships?
+- Will this partnership enable us to honor existing partner agreements?
+- Does the partnership keep us free to partner with other organizations?

 When these factors align, things will move much better *after* the honeymoon phase of a partnership.
 Negotiations are often difficult, but most of the real investment in a partnership comes after an agreement is reached.
 Therefore, it is critical to get this stuff right up front.